ligi/docs/docs/trezor-apps/_sources/coinpayments.rst.txt

 -------------------------

-`Coinpayments <https://coinpayments.net>`_ is an online payment processor service allowing you to buy and sell items easily with `any crypto currency <https://www.coinpayments.net/supported-coins>`_.
+`Coinpayments <https://coinpayments.net>`_ is an online payment processor service allowing you to buy and sell items easily with `any cryptocurrency <https://www.coinpayments.net/supported-coins>`_.
 Merchants can now safely manage their accounts thanks to `Sign in with TREZOR <../trezor-tech/api-connect.html>`_ feature allowing for passwordless and secure authentication.